15 commonly confused words in english

 The effect of the new medicine was to affect the patient’s mood positively.

-The stationary bike in the gym was covered in dust, while the new stationery The loose dog ran around the park, and I hope I don’t lose sight of it.
+The loose dog ran around the park, and I hope I don’t lose sight of it.

 1. Homophones: These are words that sound the same but have different meanings and spellings.